 Blackened Shrimp Taco Bowls with Mango Salsa

 Simple, healthy, and loaded with flavor.
 These blackened shrimp tacos bowls with mango salsa are the tastiest summertime recipe.
 Easy to assemble, this taco bowl recipe is perfect for busy weeknights at home.

 So, pour your favorite wine, pull up a seat, and enjoy a beautiful al fresco meal.
 However, no matter where you enjoy these taco bowls, your entire family will be satisfied.
 With so many topping options, everyone is guaranteed to build a bowl they love.

 For this taco bowl recipe, I made a homemade mango and strawberry salsa.
 It’s light, healthy, and dangerously addicting.
 Be sure to remove the seeds and core from the cucumber before dicing.
 Simply use a spoon and drag it down the center of the cucumber, the inside contents will come out very easily.
 This technique will help prevent the salsa from getting soggy.

 Not a fan of spice, turn down the heat, by removing the seeds and veins from the jalapeno too.
 Typically, I would leave them in, but these peppers had a lot of heat, so I took the seeds out.
 When combining the ingredients, I like to add the harder veggies to the bottom of the bowl first.
 It makes it easier toss everything together.
 So, start by add the diced shallots, diced cucumber, minced jalapeno, and strawberries first.
 Follow up with the mango, pineapple, cilantro and fresh citrus second.
 Any extra salsa can be stored in an airtight container and used throughout the week!
 This recipe makes a healthy portion of salsa.

 For the blackened shrimp, I used my homemade blackening spice.
 It’s very easy to pull together and is the perfect balance of spice and seasoning.
 You can add this blackening spice to just about anything.
 Chicken, salmon, or even jackfruit would all taste great.
 When preparing the shrimp, be sure to devein and peel them first.
 I used one pound of frozen raw jumbo shrimp from Kroger.
-So, I let them thaw, and removed the shell.
+Let them thaw and remove the shell.
 They already came deveined which was nice.